 Sometimes snacks get a bad rep. A lot of this is because the least healthy things always seem to be the most readily available.
 Maybe we just aren’t looking hard enough for healthier options.
 Healthy Snacking is a great way to add extra nutrients to your body and also helps with overeating during lunch or dinner.
 Protein curbs your appetite and keeps you full longer.
 It’s also great for your bones and can boost metabolism and increase fat burning.
-Even though there is such thing as too much protein, increasing protein intake can benefit your body.
+Even though there is such a thing as too much protein, increasing protein intake can benefit your body.
 Surprisingly there are a few simple healthy snacking options that can give a ton of protein to help you get through your day.

 We are kicking things off with a common snack among all people.
 Surprisingly, jerky can be healthy and of course, it packs quite a bit of protein.
 Jerky is a lean meat that is cut into strips and dried.
 It packs 9 grams of protein per ounce.
 All of the most common meats are made into jerky so there is a favorite for everyone available.